 And God is called a lot of things which, taken literally, contradict each other:

 > He is a rock and living water.
 Jesus is the door, and the bread of life, and a pearl of great price. – those are different substances, something can’t be water and rock at the same time.

 > God is the vine (John 15) and the owner of the vineyard.
 (Mat.
 20)

 > God is the Father, and also the groom to his bride.
 In the material world, the same man being both father and groom to the same woman is very wrong indeed!

 We sometimes call God things that seem to contradict one another.
 These things, which cannot literally be true at the same time, add to our understanding of God.

-You may now say: “But there is at least Bible texts which describe God in terms of an everlasting rock, a healer, or (maybe, if God is in view) the lily of the valley.
+You may now say: “But there are at least Bible texts which describe God in terms of an everlasting rock, a healer, or (maybe, if God is in view) the Lily of the valley.
 Where are texts where God is described in motherly terms?”

 > God is like a mother eagle (Deut.
 32:11-12)